intel-samples/Microsoft-Build-Workshop2025/README.md

 5. Q&A and next steps (10 mins)

-## Conclusion
-This workshop provides a hands-on introduction to building scalable RAG systems, emphasizing data preparation and deployment optimization.
-Using OPEA Chat QnA, participants will learn to create robust, real-world AI pipelines that seamlessly bridge data quality and model performance on Azure cloud infrastructure.

-## Setup Instructions for Azure VM
+## Setup Instructions for JupyterLab on Azure VM

 ### Step 1: Update and Install Required Packages